unypkg/.github/profile/README.md

 # unypkg
 ## Universal, simple and classical Linux package manager
+### A package manager without complication whenever possible

 A native toolchain is boostrapped based on Linux From Scratch in a prefix folder: https://github.com/unypkg/base

-The package manager can be used with the CLI script: https://github.com/unypkg/unypkg
+The package manager script itself: https://github.com/unypkg/unypkg